• Skip to primary navigation

 The academic requirements for entry to the course may be satisfied by any one of the following:

-• the Moore College Bachelor of Divinity (BD) with Honours 1 or 2A.
+• Moore College Bachelor of Divinity (BD) graduates with Honours 2A or above, who completed the Research Project unit (CT499) with a score of 72.5% or above;

-• graduates of the Moore College Master of Arts (Theology), provided they have achieved an average of 72.5% overall and successfully completed an MA (Theol) Research Project
+• Graduates of the Moore College Master of Arts (Theology), provided they have achieved an average of 72.5% overall and successfully completed an MA (Theol) Research Project; or

 • Applications for admission for those who are not Moore College graduates should be sent to the Registrar and are to be accompanied by full academic transcripts.
 The Registrar is responsible for the review of the academic qualifications of all applicants.
 An interview with the Director of Research will be arranged.